myappsngames/SNHU-CS305_Software-Security/README.md

 * I employed a robust encryption algorithm to safeguard data during transmission, and I established a secure connection using self-signed certificates.
 Additionally, I transitioned from HTTP to HTTPS to enable encrypted communication.
 Finally, I incorporated a checksum verification step to ensure data integrity throughout the transmission process.
 These comprehensive measures significantly enhanced the application’s security posture, protecting sensitive information from unauthorized access and tampering.

 #### How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
+* To ensure the code and software application remained functional and secure after refactoring, I conducted rigorous testing and verification.
+I meticulously reviewed the modified code for syntactical and logical errors, ensuring that the changes did not introduce unintended consequences.
+Additionally, I performed comprehensive functional testing to verify that the application continued to operate as expected and that the new security measures were effective.
+To assess whether the refactoring process had inadvertently introduced new vulnerabilities, I employed static analysis tools to scan the code for potential weaknesses.
+By following these thorough testing procedures, I was able to maintain the application's functionality and enhance its overall security.

 #### What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+* Encryption Libraries: Libraries like OpenSSL or Bouncy Castle provide pre-built cryptographic algorithms and functions, making it easier to implement encryption and decryption.
+* Certificate Management Tools: Tools like Java Keytool can be used to generate, manage, and export certificates.
+* Static Analysis Tools: Tools like SonarQube or FindBugs can help identify potential security vulnerabilities in code.
+* Security Best Practices Guides: Following security best practices guidelines, such as those provided by OWASP, can help prevent common vulnerabilities.
+* Secure Coding Practices: Adopting secure coding practices, like input validation, output encoding, and avoiding hardcoded credentials, can significantly reduce the risk of vulnerabilities.

 #### Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?